wagppinto/UsingVariables/README.md

 The second project for iOS pre-course using variables.

 ### Step 1: Get the project started on your computer and on GitHub
+- *For more detailed instructions see the first [project](https://github.com/DevMountain/AGoodStart.git)*
+- *'**Step 1**' is something we will do hundreds of times in class.
+You need to be able to do it quickly and without running into issues so it doesn't slow class down.*
 - Either create a project locally and push to GitHub
 - Or fork this project and clone it to your computer
-- For more detailed instructions see the first [project](https://github.com/DevMountain/AGoodStart.git)
-- This 'Step 1' is something we will do hundreds of times in class.
-You need to be able to do it quickly and without running into issues so it doesn't slow class down.

 ### Step 2: Add a BMI calculator
 - Remember that we're working in the AppDelegate file in the "didFinishLaunchingWithOptions" fuction